 - Carrots can be grown in a deep container as well as with other vegetables in a raised bed.

-- Plant out vegetables including runner beans, brussel sprouts, cabbages, cauliflower, celery, kale, leeks, lettuce, outdoor tomatoes, purple sprouting broccoli and winter cabbages.
+- Plant out vegetables including runner and climbing runner beans, brussel sprouts, cabbages, cauliflower, celery, kale, leeks, lettuce, outdoor tomatoes, purple sprouting broccoli and winter cabbages.

 - Sow courgettes, marrows, pumpkins and squashes directly into their growing position.